Cool Down Time

 As we age and time passes, we accumulate things and memories.
 Whatever we have, we have to tend to it.
 Whether it’s a relationship or a job, we allocate our time to take care of both.
 We choose what matters to us.
 We show up for our family to show they matter, and we show up at our job to earn a living.
 If our house is full of stuff, we are bound to take care of it, or it can cause stress and anxiety.

-With hectic lives, we are going going going all the time for this or that, so when is our cool down time?
-Many of us turn on the TV and veg out and may consider that our “cool down” time, but I think that’s more of an easy distraction.
-I remember hearing from a self-help guru (I can’t remember which one) something like watching TV is living someone else’s reality, not our own.
-I get what they meant: when we mindlessly watch the box we are not “living” our life.
-But we can learn from TV too, like from a show on the History Channel, so that to me is not wasting time.
-I enjoy watching television that shows things that enrich my mind, like house design shows, history stuff (what was Stonehenge really for?), the National Geographic Channel, and the like.
+Many of us consider our “cool down” time after working all day when we turn on the TV and veg out.
+It’s a good distraction from the pursuits of the day.
+I did that too.
+Then I heard a self-help guru (I can’t remember which one) say something like watching TV is living someone else’s reality, not our own.
+I get what they meant: when we mindlessly watch the screen we are not “living” our lives.
+But I believe we can learn good stuff from TV too, like from a show on the HGTV, History or National Geographic Channels, so that to me is not wasting time.
+I enjoy watching television that shows things that enrich my mind, like house design/renovation shows, history stuff (what was Stonehenge really for?), and how something is made.

-Sure, TV can let us have cool down time, but it can also rile us up with violent shows or scary stuff.
-We have to make the right choice that feels good for us, no matter what that is.
+Sure, TV can let us have a “cool down time”, but it can also rile us up with violent shows or scary stuff.

-To truly “cool down,” we need space.
-That’s space away from drama, stress, and all the things that cause us to feel overwhelmed or anxious.
+To truly “cool down,” we need space away from drama, stress, and all the things that cause us to feel overwhelmed or anxious.
 A genuine cool-down time lets us feel relaxed and centered.

 - When you’re driving along, take in the beauty of this earth.
 Look at the flowers, the colors, and Mother Nature’s magic.